eRGiBi/KaggleProjects/HousePrices/README.md

 5. Results

-   - Both the Random Forest and Neural Network models with the best parameters achieve only about 80–90% accuracy on the test data.
+   - Both the Random Forest and Neural Network models with the best parameters achieve only about 80–90% R2 accuracy on the test data, and a Kaggle public score of about 0.147+.
+   - The ensemble model outperforms every non-stacked model with a Kaggle public score of 0.12+.

 TODO:

 Skewness and Kurtosis fix.
+Log (or Johnson) transformation of the target variable.